ioane-tech/NetBridge/README.md

-    <h1>Project Name: NetBridge</h1>
+    #Project Name: NetBridge

-    <h2>Description:</h2>
+   ##Description:

-    <p>NetBridge is a dynamic and user-friendly full stack web application designed to bring people closer together.
+   NetBridge is a dynamic and user-friendly full stack web application designed to bring people closer together.
 With NetBridge, users can easily register, create personalized profiles, and expand their social network by adding friends.
-The platform offers a seamless and engaging experience, allowing users to connect with friends effortlessly.</p>
+The platform offers a seamless and engaging experience, allowing users to connect with friends effortlessly.

-    <h2>Key Features:</h2>
+    ##Key Features:

     <ul>
         <li><strong>User Registration:</strong> Simple and secure user registration process, ensuring that each user can quickly get started with NetBridge.</li>
         <li><strong>Profile Creation:</strong> Users can create and customize their profiles with personal information, profile pictures, and other details to express their individuality.</li>